 Students who begin an articulated degree program at UNB directly from high school are considered for Scholarships Open to High School Students.
 Students who are enrolled in articulated degree programs at UNB and attend the partnering institution (and not enrolled in 12 ch or 4 courses at UNB) may be considered for scholarships as follows –Eligibility

 - The student must begin the program of study at UNB.

 - The student must have completed at least 24 credit hours at UNB (for assessment purposes).

-- The student attending the partnering institution for one year of full-time study will be eligible for scholarship support based on the previous year’s work at UNB.
+- The student attending the partnering institution for one year (completing at least 24 credit hours or the equivalent) will be eligible for scholarship support based on the previous year’s work at UNB.